 A coffee machine is one of the first things you should think about when creating a coffee bar in your home office.
 A great coffee maker will help you save time, money, and energy by allowing you to prepare your favorite cup of coffee in a flash.
 You won’t always have to order coffee or rush to the nearest café anytime you need a K-cup.

 Now, there are many different types of coffee machines in the market to choose from.
-As seen from the SMEG collection on SSENSE, these range from drip coffee makers to manual espresso machines, and bean-to-cup coffee machines, just to name a few.
-Other coffee making tools you may need include:
+These range from drip coffee makers to manual espresso machines, and bean-to-cup coffee machines, just to name a few.
+Other coffee-making tools you may need include:

 - Coffee grinder